Kong/kongponents/docs/components/toaster.md

 ### message

+The message prop allows for displaying longer strings of text to the user.
+This prop is good for more detailed messages, or displaying IDs, etc.

 Because a long title gets truncated, it is only good for short notifications.
-When a longer notification needs to be shown to the user, `message` property becomes helpful.
+When a longer notification needs to be shown to the user, the `message` property is ideal.

 <KButton @click="$toaster.open({
   title: 'Long Title Gets Truncated With Ellipsis',